 Hampton House is a nursing home in Wilkes Barre, Pennsylvania, which has 74,653 people.
 With a terrible overall grade of F, this nursing home didn't fare well in our assessment.
 If you are not happy with this facility's subpar overall grade, you will be pleased to know there are seven other nursing homes in Wilkes Barre.
-Finally, inspections was the lone shining light in our review of this nursing home.
-You can find more information about this category below.
+Finally, we were surprised to learn that this facility earned a decent score in the area of long-term care.
+We provide additional information on this category below.

 - Nursing Home